Akshaya2302/Daily-C-program/README.md

 I wrote a code for findind and comparision and biggest of 2 no's.
 22nd nov
-I wrote a program using logical operators with bool expression.
+I wrote a program using logical operators with bool expression. the 2nd program was reverseofdigits using a two digit number.